-In August 2011, Greg Dowdy joined the American HealthCare team.
-He was promoted to Chief Operating Officer in November of 2012.
-Greg has over 30 years of health care experience, previously serving as chief operating officer and administrator at a 373-bed facility.
-He has been a licensed Nursing Home Administrator since 1985 and a Nursing Home Preceptor since 1988.
+Greg joined the American HealthCare team in August 2011 and was promoted to Chief Operating Officer in November of 2012.
+At present, he has over 37 years of health care experience, having previously served as both Chief Operating Officer and Administrator at a 373-bed facility (Virginia’s largest).

-A native Roanoker, Greg is an honors graduate of Roanoke College.
-He has been married to his wife and best friend Terry for 33 years.
-They have a 29-year-old son, Johnathan and two pugs.
-Both Greg and Terry spend their spare time as hospice volunteers and life coaching for young people.
-Greg, a former newspaper writer, is currently writing his first book.
+A native and lifetime Roanoker, Greg is a honor graduate of Roanoke College.
+He is blessed to have been married to his wife and best friend Terry for 40 years.
+Together they have a 35-year-old son, Johnathan and two pugs.
+Terry and Greg spend their spare time as hospice volunteers and doing life coaching for young people.

 Lance came to American Health Care almost 14 years ago as a regional corporate nursing consultant.
 His integrity, eye for detail, personable manner and strong leadership skills earned him notice and he was quickly promoted to his current VP position.
 His expertise is also recognized across the state and Lance has been appointed to the Virginia Health Care Association’s committee for Quality of Care, as well as its Regulatory Committee.

 Lance may head up all of American Health Care’s clinical operations, but he often maintains a behind-the-scenes approach to leadership: “It’s all about patient care with me.
 I keep the focus on the patient, and the key to excellence in patient care is teamwork.
 We have great people in this company and low turnover in nursing management positions.
 My theory is you hire the best people, get them working as a team, keep them long-term, and the patient wins.
 In my job, I fly under the radar making sure all the pieces that make up good patient care come together like they are supposed to.”